Alerts

 Signal Name Description Condition Impact

-On startup, Electronic Power Steering (EPS) detects motor calibration is incomplete
+The Electronic Power Steering (EPS) detects front steering rack calibration data is missing

 On startup, Electronic Power Steering (EPS) detects motor position sensor calibration is incomplete